Introduction

 Reasonable interest rate

 The IRS requires the interest rate used for 72(t) payments to be the greater of 5% or less than or equal to 120% of the federal mid-term rate for either of the two months immediately preceding the month in which the distribution begins.
-Recent applicable annual 120% federal mid-term rates are: 5.25% for January 2024, 4.79% for February 2024 and 4.97% for March 2024.
+Recent applicable annual 120% federal mid-term rates are: 4.45% for October 2024, 4.45% for November 2024 and 5.03% for December 2024.

 Life expectancy tables